 Noroviruses are found in the stool or vomit of an infected person.
 People can become infected with norovirus by eating or drinking contaminated food or water or by touching objects or surfaces contaminated with norovirus, and then placing the hand or object in the mouth.

-Due to the highly infectious nature of the virus, outbreaks of norovirus are common, particularly in settings such as long term care homes, schools, and cruise ships.
+Due to the highly infectious nature of the virus, outbreaks of norovirus are possible, particularly in settings such as long term care homes, schools, and cruise ships.
 Norovirus can also be found in shellfish, especially oysters and clams, or on produce that has been washed or irrigated with contaminated water.

 Your doctor can order tests to detect norovirus in stool.
 The tests are most accurate when performed within 2–3 days after onset of symptoms.